 Allow me to introduce myself.
 Hi, I am George, I was diagnosed with early-stage three colon cancer in June of 2013.

 My world was turned upside down in a matter of a few days.
 The process began with a normal colonoscopy on a Wednesday morning.

-Then by Friday afternoon I learned that I had positive test for cancer.
+Then by Friday afternoon, I learned that I had a positive test for cancer.
 Cancer cells were found in my lower colon area.

 Now What? a New Cancer Patient Said